 Thanks to the design and hardware such as lift brackets, head and spring bars, the ride is quiet, smooth and highly responsive.
-It’s more expensive than some of the alternatives, it’s a worthwhile investment because you are paying for the enhanced design and superior build quality.Check it Out
+Although more expensive than some of the alternatives, it’s a worthwhile investment because you are paying for the enhanced design and superior build quality.Check it Out

 5. Andersen MFG 3350 No Sway Weight Distribution Hitch

 The Anderson weight distribution hitch uses chains to attach to the brackets instead of solid bars.
-This makes it far more lightweight and the brand even claim that it’s the quietest chained option on the market due the clever design of the hitch.
+This makes it lightweight and the brand even claim that it’s the quietest chained option on the market.